moontography/web3-events-db/README.md

 ## Usage

-See [Examples](https://github.com/moontography/web3-events-db/blob/master/src/examples) for good small example scripts to get you started.
+We will build out detailed API docs over time.
+In the meantime, review the below examples and see [Examples](https://github.com/moontography/web3-events-db/blob/master/src/examples) for good small example scripts to get you started.

 ### Example 1: BSC verified contract to PostgreSQL DB